ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 So until now, we've seen Tensors that hold the data, Variables wrap around Tensors to let them perform complex math operations & finally `autograd` to compute gradients.
 So why do these Variables need to retain a history of computation?

-The reason we wish to retain a computational graph of variables is so we can differentiate & update the variables to optimize mathematical equations.
+The reason we wish to retain a computational graph of these variables is so we can differentiate & update them to optimize mathematical equations.
 This may not make much sense now, but hang on for a while.
 We'll get there.
 Say we have two Variables `y_` & `y`. `y_` is what our model predicts & `y` is what it **should** predict (remember supervised learning?).

 But how do we teach a machine that it's not doing a very good job of predicting `y` & needs to do better?
 You see, the basis of learning, be it biological beings like us or artificial machines, has always been 'repetition' of a  particular task i.e. a **learning algorithm**.
 To achieve this, we optimize!